Skip to Content

 Glasgow

-In 2022, 60% of all adults from a minority ethnic group in Glasgow were employed.
-This is 12 percentage points lower than the average employment rate in the city (72%).
-The rate of employment among adults from a minority ethnic group in Scotland is six percentage points lower than the overall employment rate for Scotland (74%).
+Chart showing the employment rate in Glasgow and Scotland between 2004 and 2023 for ethnic minority and non-ethnic minority groups.
+In 2023, 54.5% of all adults from a minority ethnic group in Glasgow were employed.
+This is 20.7 percentage points lower than the employment rate for people not from an ethnic minority in Glasgow (75.2%).
+The rate of employment among adults from a minority ethnic group in Scotland was 62%, 13.8 percentage points lower than the rate for people in Scotland who were not from an ethnic minority.

-Employment rate by age group in Glasgow, Scotland and the UK, 2022
+Employment rate by age group in Glasgow

 Notes